anthonypauwels/wp-acf-builder/README.md

 ### Filters

-Fields and groups have the `OnFilter` trait that provides helpers for ACF filters.
+Fields and groups provides helpers methods for ACF filters.
 For example, you can create a filter where the returned value is transformed into capital case.

 ```php
 Builder::pageTemplate('home.php', 'Home Page', function ( Location $group ) {